 Deliver Packages for Amazon

-Amazon Flex pays drivers to deliver packages using their own vehicle.
+Amazon Flex pays drivers to deliver packages using their own vehicles.
 Amazon Flex is not an at-home job, but it provides flexible scheduling.
 Drivers choose their own block of hours to work, then pick packages up from a local Amazon Fulfillment Center or area business and fulfill the deliveries.
 The Amazon Flex app records package information, deliveries made, and it even provides delivery route information.
 Amazon Flex drivers earn $18 -$25 per hour and earnings are based on the speed of delivery and ability to get customers their packages through the Prime Now program.

 You can find out more about the Amazon Flex in Anna's review here.